Hassaanjbaig-code/Catalog-of-my-things/README.md

 ```

 And finally if you want to have fun by entering data into the application, run
-`ruby main.rb` and you will be provided with a list of items that you can add or
+`ruby main.rb` and you will be provided with a list of what you can do
-view items in the application.

 You are all set up!